ML4SCI/DeepLense/Updating_the_DeepLense_Pipeline__Saranga_K_Mahanta/README.md

 Download all model weights from [here](https://mega.nz/folder/SHZ0CLKQ#gQtyY9Yx9CuwWUEH_pbu8w).

 __You're ready!__

+## Training/Testing
-__More details and instructions to train/test the Model data of specific tasks can be found in their respective folders.__
+Details and instructions to train/test the Model data of specific tasks can be found in their respective folders.

 ## Results